-Medically Necessary: Medical care is covered by the PPO 750, PPO 1500, PPO 2500, and Out-of-Area Options when the care is Medically Necessary, is an Eligible Expense, and it is not excluded from coverage.
+Medically Necessary: Medical care is covered by the PPO 750, PPO 1500, PPO 2500, and Out-of-Area Options when the care is Medically Necessary, is an Eligible Expense, and is not excluded from coverage.
 The PPO 750, PPO 1500, and PPO 2500 Coverage Options cover annual exams and well-child care at no cost to you when you utilize Network Providers.
 (Under the Out of Area Option, the same preventive services are covered at 100%.)
 Please note that just because a Physician orders a service does not mean the service is Medically Necessary.

-Out-of-Network Reimbursement Methodology: The Plan provides the following reimbursement for out-of-Network services:
+Out-of-Network Reimbursement Methodology: Except as provided under ERISA section 716 (which applies to certain Emergency Services and certain charges from nonparticipating providers practicing in provider facilities), the Plan provides the following reimbursement for out-of-Network services: